rajhseg/Angular-Controls/README.md

 # Angular-Controls
-This repo is consists of Angular controls like calender, dropdown, starrating etc
+This repo is consists of Angular controls like calender, dropdown, starrating, switch etc

  Calender Control
 -------------------